dsuryd/dotNetify-Elements/DevApp/server/Docs/Layout/LayoutGrid.md

 #### Customization

-These elements are made of [styled components](https://www.styled-components.com/) which can use normal css syntax.
+These elements are made of [styled components](https://www.styled-components.com/) which can use normal CSS syntax.
 There are two ways you can customize them:

 1. Theming

-Set the _theme_ attribute on the _Main_ element with a css theme object to customize all elements.
+Set the _theme_ attribute on the _Main_ element with a CSS theme object to customize all elements.
 For example, the _LayoutGridDemo_ above uses this theme:

 ```jsx
 import { defaultTheme } from 'dotnetify-elements';